 Pyramid - Construction Ratios

-With the construction of the Giza Pyramids, was there anything more to it than just a build ratio of 5.5×7 giving different slopes of between 51°/53°?
+With the construction of the Giza Pyramids, were there anything more to it than just a build ratio of 5.5×7 giving different slopes of between 51°/53°?

 2×cos(π÷5)=φ